 An example of PHP

-The following text that is saved with a file extension of .php, outputs "Hello, world!" when opened with a web browser:
+A file with the following text that is saved with a file extension of .php, outputs "Hello, world!" when opened with a web browser:

 <?php echo "Hello, world!"; ?>